Externship Program FAQ

 Who is the primary contact person for the Externship Program if I have more questions?

-You can contact the Associate Dean for External Affairs, Suzanne Caruso, through email or call (434) 592-5300.
+You can contact the Associate Dean for Career and Professional Development, Suzanne Caruso, through email or call (434) 592-5300.